Just-In-Time Objectives: A General Approach for Specialized AI Interactions: JUST-IN-TIME OBJECTIVES

 \subsection{System Limitations}

 We note several limitations of the just-in-time objectives architecture and \systemName{} system.
 First, a just-in-time approach necessarily incurs a time cost since users must wait for the objectives to be induced and applied, which currently takes 1-3 minutes.
 Since this is much slower than a standard LLM chat response, JIT objectives may be appropriate only when the time investment is worthwhile for a higher quality response.
 Our method is heavily reliant on the model to accurately infer and apply user objectives.
 While our evaluation finds that objectives are highly accurate, LLMs may have inductive biases such that they are less likely to induce certain objectives, or less performant when applying certain objectives, warranting further evaluation before widespread release.

 The architecture has minimal visibility into a user via an individual snapshot of context, which can result in some inaccurate induced objectives.
+While this lightweight approach demonstrates a ``floor'' of performance, a single screenshot has limited visibility into complex tasks that require more context over time, or subtle needs that require more observations to understand.
 While we can gather more data, there are limits to this strategy: there is no way to instrument a user to capture their full life context, and gathering more data can dramatically increase privacy and security risks for users.
+Longer context windows increase coverage of the necessary information to accurately infer objectives, but also introduce new challenges of effectively filtering out noise and handling contradictory evidence.

 \systemName{} instantiates experts seeded with retrieved background knowledge, but these experts are not guaranteed to behave exactly as corresponding area experts would.
 While UI code generation is consistently bug-free for primary functionality, some implementations include minor bugs such as non-functional buttons or flawed LLM response parsing.
 These issues can be improved with further rounds of critique and by restricting the generator to vetted component libraries for settings where UI fidelity is important.
 While experts and tools can provide highly specific assistance, these scaffolds directly trade off against the flexibility of natural language, which some users may prefer.